zithro/qubes-doc/arch-spec-0.3.md

 potential security benefits are very minimal, if any.

 **5.3.
-Qubes GUI architecture**
+Qubes GUI architecture** (OUTDATED)

 The figure below shows the basic idea of how Qubes implements secure GUI.
-In each AppVM there is Qu- bes agent running (think of it as of a Window Manager), that is responsible for the following tasks:
+In each AppVM there is Qu- bes agent running (think of it as a Window Manager), that is responsible for the following tasks:

 1. Sending notifications to the AppViewer about new windows appearing on the AppVM's virtual desktop.
     For each newly created window, the agent obtains the content of this window (or just the address of the